hanwendong1/VirtualGaming/content/1-Codenames.md

 - 0 means no clues relate to it.
 Both allow unlimited guessing (unless wrong)

 {% capture text %}
-1. Can add more complex text using markdown.
-2. Use a Liquid capture to create the text.
-3. It magically becomes a [Bootstrap Card](https://getbootstrap.com/docs/4.1/components/card/).
+Can you find 3 cards that relate to the clue "MAPLE"?
 {% endcapture %}
-{% include card.md text=text header="Example Card" title="Title example" img="uidaho-workshop.jpg" %}
+{% include card.md text=text header="An Example Clue" img="Codename_Example_Clue.png" %}

 Then, `Operatives` discuss amongst themselves, then inform the `Spymaster` their guesses (one at a time) up to one more than the number clue provided (if not 0 and ∞)
 - Their team’s color (e.g. red) = got a clue and MAY keep guessing until number limit or stopping